What Is the Best Unlimited Plan for Individuals?

-After unveiling an appealing unlimited plan earlier this year, Verizon shuffled things up and the end result is two plans that make you choose between lower rates and better features.
-We think the best option is the $85-a-month Beyond Unlimited plan, which includes HD video streaming and 15GB of LTE hotspot data.
+After unveiling an appealing unlimited plan at the start of 2017, Verizon shuffled things up and the end result is two plans that make you choose between lower rates and better features.
+We think the best option is the $85-a-month Beyond Unlimited plan, which includes HD video streaming and 15GB of at LTE hotspot data.
 The less expensive $75 Go Unlimited plan restricts video streaming to 480p resolution, caps hotspot speeds at 600 Kbps and raises the possibility that your data speeds will slow if there's a lot of traffic on Verizon's network.
 That latter restriction is pretty hard to swallow.
 As of Jan.
 25, both Beyond Unlimited and Go Unlimited customers can use the talk, text and data from their plan when traveling in Canada and Mexico; previously that feature was restricted to Beyond Unlimited plans.

 Your remaining unlimited data option comes from AT&T, which offers two unlimited plans.
 The better choice is the $90-a-month Unlimited Plus plan, since it lets you stream HD video and gives you 10GB of hotspot data; you're also eligible for discounts on DirecTV, whether you use the satellite TV service or the DirecTV Now streaming option.
 The cheaper Unlimited Plus plan ($60 a month) limits you to streaming at standard definition video, and AT&T caps data speeds at 3 Mbps; you can add DirecTV Now streaming at a discounted rate, however.